 IELTS: 6.5 minimum overall score

-• TOEFL (Paper based test): 585
+TOEFL (Paper based test): 585

 TOEFL (Internet based test): 95

 PTE (Pearson): 62

 National University of Ireland Maynooth's TOEFL code is 8850

-The student, on registration, holds an introductory meeting with the primary supervisor and / or a research committee, where a customized and individualized programme of research investigation is balanced with supporting taught modules.
-These supported modules are identified from a suite of modules that make up the structured PhD programme in business, design or mediation.
-Annual progress reviews are part of the research masters programme in business, design or mediation and completion of requisite generic/transferable skills modules will be taken into account when assessing student progress.
+The student, on registration, holds an introductory meeting with their supervisor(s) where a customised and individualised programme of research investigation is balanced with supporting taught modules.
+These supported modules are identified from a suite of modules that make up the structured PhD programme in business, accounting or finance.
+Annual progress reviews are part of the research masters programme in business, accounting or finance and completion of requisite generic/transferable skills modules will be taken into account when assessing student progress.
+Students are required to complete a written thesis and viva voce examination.
 Students will not be permitted to submit their thesis (or equivalent) for examination without having accumulated the required amount of credits.

-The following information should be forwarded to PAC, 1 Courthouse Square, Galway or uploaded to your online application form:
+The following information should be uploaded to your online application form:

 Certified copies of all official transcripts of results for all non-Maynooth University qualifications listed MUST accompany the application.
 Failure to do so will delay your application being processed.
-Non-Maynooth University students are asked to provide two academic references and a copy of birth certificate or valid passport.
+Non-Maynooth University students are asked to provide two academic references and a copy of their birth certificate or valid passport.